tler-liu/Closetspace/README.md

 ![Block Diagram](images/block_diagram.jpeg)

 Closetspace uses a purely content-based approach to making recommendations.
-The setup is that we have an inventory dataset (~7000 items scraped from [Nordstrom](https://www.nordstrom.com/)) from which recommendations can be drawn from and as input we take a user dataset with all items from a user's closet.
+The setup is that we have an inventory dataset (~3000 unique products, ~7000 images scraped from [Nordstrom](https://www.nordstrom.com/)) from which recommendations can be drawn from and as input we take a user dataset with all items from a user's closet.
 Each item consists of two parts, the image of the item and metadata about the item, including the item name and brand.
 We use neural nets to embed both the image and metadata for all items into a smaller dimensional space which aims to capture the important latent information about an item.
 On a high level, items which are similar should have embeddings that are similar.
 Therefore, a natural approach to making recommendations, which we adopt, is to recommend items that have a similar embedding to items within a user's wardrobe.
 To capture information about a user's wardrobe as a whole instead of just individual items, we recommend items that have an embedding close to the mean embedding of all items in a user's wardrobe.

 To embed images into a lower dimensional space, we initially start with a pretrained [ResNet50](https://arxiv.org/pdf/1512.03385) model provided by PyTorch and removed the fully connected layer at the end used for classification.
 To make this model more suited to creating good embeddings for fashion items, we trained the model by treating it as an encoder and pairing it with a simple decoder, and optimizing for reconstruction loss.
 This is because good embeddings should be ones that can be fed through a decoder and reproduce the original image.
 We freeze the first 3 layers of the ResNet50 model during training to keep the learned information of its pretrained parameters.
 We used a [fashion dataset on kaggle](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with ~44k images for training.